Skip to Content

 BS, Microbiology, University of Maryland, College ParkPhD, Biology, Massachusetts Institute of Technology

-Post Doctoral, Prostaglandin signaling, Carnegie Institution of Science, Department of Embryology
+Post Doctoral, Prostaglandin signaling, Carnegie Institution for Science, Department of Embryology

 Prostaglandins are transiently acting lipid signals that are synthesized at their sites of action by cyclooxygenase (COX) enzymes, the targets of Aspirin and Advil, to mediate a variety of biological activities, including inflammation, sleep, reproduction, and cancer development.
 How do prostaglandins regulate these diverse, cellular events?
 To address this question we have developed Drosophila oogenesis as a new and powerful model for studying prostaglandin signaling.
 Using both pharmacology and genetics, we have discovered that prostaglandins mediate Drosophila follicle development, identified the Drosophila COX1 enzyme, Pxt, and revealed that genetic perturbation of prostaglandin signaling can be used to exam the function of prostaglandins.
 This research on prostaglandin signaling implicates it in modulating actin/membrane dynamics, cell migration, stem cell activity, and the timing of gene expression during Drosophila follicle development.